WallGauge-GaugeApps/weatherFlowDataGetter/README.md

 ### To Test

-* Paste your api key (personal use token) you generated above into actObj.json file:
+* Paste your API key (personal use token) you generated above into actObj.json file:
   * `cd ~/weatherFlowDataGetter`
   * Type `nano actObj.json` to create a file and paste this into it: `{"apiKey":"youKeyHere"}` update with your information and save.
 * To run test type: `node testMe` from the `cd ~/weatherFlowDataGetter` directory.